Anonymouslemming/ansible-digitalocean-vpn/README.md

 All examples below imply that you have setup inventory.

+## Latest changes
+* Updated to Ubuntu 16.04.1 LTS
+* VPN Target host name can now be changed

 ## Overview
 This is a fork of [https://github.com/timurb/ansible-digitalocean-vpn](https://github.com/timurb/ansible-digitalocean-vpn).
 Once Ansible 2.0 packages are more common, I'll raise a pull request to merge this.